StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="God's Perfect Character"
 header-title="God is Sovereign"
 %}}

+### God > Is Spirit, but in a way different from the spirits of humans and angels {#god-is-spirit-but-in-a-way-different-from-the-spirits-of-humans-and-angels}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-deity/#what-does-it-mean-for-god-to-be-spirit-if-the-holy-spirit-is-just-one-member-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Deity" header-title="What does it mean for God to be Spirit, if the Holy Spirit is just one member of the Trinity?"
+%}}

 ### God > Is eternal {#god-is-eternal}